 What does kush weed smell and taste like?

 The scent of Kush cannabis, as befits its high-country origins, is rich in earthy and pine scents.
 Floral, hazy, or sweet and spicy are other notes of Kush marijuana.
-Smelling Kush weed may be a highly-sensory experience due to its aromas and smooth, earthy tastes.
+Smelling Kush herbe may be a highly-sensory experience due to its aromas and smooth, earthy tastes.